OyvindSabo/compendiums/tdt4305-big-data-architecture/02-hadoop.md

 ## What Hadoop File System (HDFS) is not suitable for

 **Real time analytics**\
-Hadoop works on batch processing, hence response time is high. *"The emphasis is on high throughput of data access rather than low latency of data access"*.
+HDFS works on batch processing, hence response time is high. *"The emphasis is on high throughput of data access rather than low latency of data access"*.

 **Multiple smaller datasets**\
 Hadoop framework is not recommended for small-structured datasets.
 This is not because Hadoop is slower on small datasets than on large datasets, but because for small data sets there are other tools available which can work on small datasets more efficiently.